 '''

+{

+"type": "wamp",

+"name": STRING,

+"realm": STRING,

+"auth": {

 "method": "cryptosign",

 "role": STRING,

 "secret": HEXSTRING

 },

 "url": STRING,

 "app": STRING,

 "prefix": STRING,

 "clusters": BOOLEAN

 }

 '''

 Besides the common name and type, the parameters realm, url and prefix are mandatory, while the rest are optional.
-The url should be a URL for connecting to a WebSocket server, i.e. it should start with ws: or wss: schema, contain a host name or an IP address, optionally followed by a port number, and a path.
-These parameters depend on the WAMP router which Viinex 3.3 needs to connect to; please refer to documentation for respective router.
+The url should be a URL for connecting to a WebSocket server, e.g. it should start with ws: or wss: schema, contain a host name or an IP address, optionally followed by a port number, and a path.
+These parameters depend on the WAMP router which Viinex 3.1 needs to connect to; please refer to documentation for respective router.
 The realm parameter defines the isolated scope (realm in terms of WAMP) to connect to.
 The app and prefix parameters, together, define the prefix prefix URI for event topics and procedure names published by this instance of WAMP client on the router.
 The resulting prefix is formed as the values of app and prefix parameters, concatenated and separated with a dot character.
-The resulting prefix should be a WAMP URI, as defined by section 5.1.1 of specification [26].
+The resulting prefix should be a WAMP URI, as defined by section 5.1.1 of specification [27].
 If the optional app parameter is omitted, the default value of com.viinex.api is taken.
 The mandatory prefix part should be so that resulting prefix is unique for each object of type wamp within a WAMP realm.